cdcabrera/js-simpleapi/README.md

-js-simpleapi
+JS-Simple API
 ============

-Simple repository of commonly used vanilla.
+An experiment for some of the commonly used vanilla JS pieces I use.